 It’s crucial to evaluate your own requirements before adopting any new technology, and OPA is no different.
 If the burdens outweigh the benefits, or it’s simply more than you need, stick with your existing solution.

-How?
-Well, OPA allows users to define the admission control policies that determine which resources are allowed to be deployed in the Kubernetes cluster.
-This will help prevent the deployment of non-compliant workloads, ensuring the functionality and security of the cluster.
+OPA allows users to define admission control policies.
+These policies determine which resources can be deployed in Kubernetes clusters.
+This helps prevent non-compliant workloads and ensures cluster security.

 Conclusion